wp-plugins/content-protector/readme.txt

 * Allowing commenters the use of ROT13 is now an option instead of automatic.

 = 1.1 =
-* Fixed some default settings
+* Fixed some default settings.
-* Improved documentation
+* Improved documentation.

 = 1.0 =
 * Initial release.